All Episodes

 I didn't feel alone.

-I never meant for Christ.
+I never meant to cry.

 Started losing hope somehow, baby.

-You broke to and saved me for an angel.
+You broke through and saved me.

-Tell me you never leave.
+Tell me you're never leaving.

 Cause you're the first thing.